The Victorian Building Authority (VBA) is established by the Building Act 1993.

-You can access the Victorian Building Authority's home page and browse our website without disclosing your personal information.
+You can access the VBA's website home page and browse our website without disclosing your personal information.
 We do not collect personal information when you visit or browse.
-Where you submit an email automatically generated from the website, or complete and submit a form online, your personal information will be managed in accordance with the policy set out in this Statement.
+Where you submit an email automatically generated from the website, or complete and submit a form online, your personal information will be managed in accordance with the policy set out in this policy.
 Email addresses are not added to mailing lists without your consent.

 Web statistics and data collection

 Pages on the site may be coded with Google Analytics software.
 This software stores a cookie in your browser, which contains a unique identifier, and sends information to Google.
 This enables Google to track the number of unique visitors to the site.
 In no way does this unique identifier identify a user personally.
 We do not and will not marry any data collected by Google with any personal information.

 While you can browse this website anonymously, without disclosing your personal information, we may not be able to provide the full range of services through this website if we are not provided with the information outlined above.

 The default settings of browsers like Internet Explorer may allow some or all cookies, but users can easily take steps to erase cookies from their hard-drive, block all cookies, or receive a warning before a cookie is stored.
 However, some parts of sites may not function fully for users that disallow cookies.

 This website uses web beacons, also known as web bugs, pixel tags or clear GIFs, as some pages on the site are coded with Google Analytics (see further information above under Web statistics and data collection).

 Used in combination with cookies, a web beacon is an often-transparent graphic image, usually no larger than 1 pixel x 1 pixel, which is placed on a site or in an email that is used to monitor the behaviour of the user visiting the site or receiving the email.

 When the HTML code for the web beacon points to a site to retrieve the image, at the same time it can pass along information such as: